 - Then, put all the ingredients into a blender, and blend, blend, blend.
 You want a smooth consistency.
 When it comes to blending almond butter, using a strong blender like the magic bullet will do the trick!

 - Once smoothly blended, pour, and drink warm!
 The warm temperature is supposed to help it move through your body in comparison to a cold liquid taking longer, however, you can drink it whichever way is easiest to stomach (and ONLY with the approval of your doctor…yes, I will keep repeating this).

 According to Healthline, they suggest not consuming this drink “until at least full term (between 39 weeks and 40 weeks, 6 days)”.

 But again, you definitely should not take those brew unless you have the approval and guidance from your medical doctor or midwife!

 How effective is the midwives brew?

-Some sources claim this magical concoction is up to 85% effective!!!
+Some scientific research studies claim this common recipe is up to 85% effective!!!

-Keep in mind, most of the studies done haven’t been on the actual midwives brew, but on the ingredients in the concoction itself.
+Keep in mind, most of the scientific evidence found hasn’t been on the actual midwives brew, but the effectiveness of castor oil and other ingredients in the concoction itself.